Linn County Youth Livestock Auction Rules

 4. No re-weighs on all market animals except to re-zero scale.

 5. Each 4-H & FFA member is eligible to sell only one market animal.
-(Exceptions are Grand and Reserve Grand Champion animals.)
+(Pen of three chickens or pen of three rabbits is considered one market animals)

-a.
-All Grand and Reserve Grand Champion Animals MUST sell in the auction.
-If a member has multiple champions or reserve champions, the member MUST sell all.
+a) All Grand and Reserve Grand Champion Animals MUST sell in the auction.
+If a member has multiple champions or reserve champions, they member MUST sell all.

 6. The conformation quality group and weight of each animal will appear in the sale catalog.